priestc/giotto/tutorial.md

 The browser should now be displaying `4 * 8 = 32` with the 32 in red and the
 4 * 8 in blue.

+Lets take a look at this program as viewed from the commandline.

+Form the shell, run the following command:

+    $ giotto multiply --x=4 --y=8

+The output should be exactly the same.
+The model function that is being called here is exactly the same as the web version.
+The only difference is the way the result is 'viewed'.